timbertson/chored/README.md

 - **Size:** `deno` isn't tiny; it's an 80mb binary (when decompressed).
 It's reused across invocations of course, but if you run it on ephemeral VMs that won't help you.
 - **Niche:** Typescript is incredibly mainstream, but most people use it with `node`. `deno`'s flavour has some pecliarities that may make tooling, code reuse and IDE integration harder.
-- **Startup time:** By design, every `chored` invocation is typechecked.
+- **Startup time:** By design, every chore invocation is typechecked.
 This isn't instantaneous, and means that things like tab completion may require tradeoffs to keep them snappy.

 ---